SparseCam4D: Spatio-Temporally Consistent 4D Reconstruction from Sparse Cameras: Abstract

 \section{Abstract}

 High-quality 4D reconstruction enables photorealistic and immersive rendering of the dynamic real world.
 However, unlike static scenes that can be fully captured with a single camera, high-quality dynamic scenes typically require dense arrays of tens or even hundreds of synchronized cameras.
 Dependence on such costly lab setups severely limits practical scalability.
-The reliance on such costly lab setups severely limits practical scalability.
 To this end, we propose a sparse-camera dynamic reconstruction framework that exploits abundant yet inconsistent generative observations.
 Our key innovation is the Spatio-Temporal Distortion Field, which provides a unified mechanism for modeling inconsistencies in generative observations across both spatial and temporal dimensions.
 Building on this, we develop a complete pipeline that enables 4D reconstruction from sparse and uncalibrated camera inputs.
 We evaluate our method on multi-camera dynamic scene benchmarks, achieving spatio-temporally consistent high-fidelity renderings and significantly outperforming existing approaches.
+Project page: \url{https://inspatio.github.io/sparse-cam4d/}